modelica/ModelicaSpecification/RationaleMCP/0031/initialization.md

 ```
 (Since `start('p')` is assumed not being solved in a nonlinear equation system, the initializability of `p` is _exact_.)

-Example 2: When the full Modelica parameter as `fixed = false`, there will also be a corresponding equation somewhere else:
+When the full Modelica parameter has `fixed = false`, there will also be a corresponding equation somewhere else:
 ```
 parameter Real p(start = <guess>, fixed = false);
 ```